lowRISC/opentitan/doc/security/cryptolib/cryptolib_api.md

 ### AES-GCM

-AES-GCM (Galois/Counter Mode) is used for authenticated encryption of the associated data and provides both confidentiality and authenticity of data.
+AES-GCM (Galois/Counter Mode) is an authenticated encryption with associated data (AEAD) scheme.
-Confidentiality using a variation of the AES counter mode and authenticity of the confidential data using a universal hash function that is defined over a binary Galois field.
-GCM can also provide authentication assurance for additional data that is not encrypted.

-Kindly refer to the [block cipher GCM specification][gcm-spec] and the links in the [reference](#reference) section for more information on AES-GCM mode and its construction.

-AES-GCM consists of two related functions:
-- an authenticated encryption function to generate a ciphertext and an authentication tag from the plaintext, and
-- an authenticated decryption function to verify the tag and to recover the plaintext from the ciphertext.
+It protects both the confidentiality and authenticity of the main input and the authenticity (but not confidentiality) of the associated data.

+GCM is specified in [NIST SP800-38D][gcm-spec].
+One important note for using AES-GCM is that shorter tags degrade authentication guarantees, so it is important to fully understand the implications before using shortened tags.

 In addition, we expose the internal GHASH and GCTR operation that GCM relies upon (from [NIST SP800-38D][gcm-spec], section 6.4).
 This allows flexibility for use-cases that need custom GCM constructs: for example, we do not provide AES-GCM in streaming mode here because it encourages decryption and processing of unauthenticated data, but some users may need it for compatibility purposes.